Download in PDF

 - Safe flashpoint (550ºF or higher).

-We recommend you print and visibly place these documents on your paintbox so that the authorities can check your luggage correctly and you can avoid any annoyance.
+We recommend you print and visibly place these documents on your paint box so authorities can properly inspect your luggage and you can avoid any nuisance.
 Let’s make it easy for the agent.

 MSDS download links: